Uddeshya-1812/RASA_bot/README.md

 User: What are the specials?
 Bot: Our chef is a master of the Italian cuisine.
 Our core speciality is our pasta, which is renowned throughout the city.
 ```
-**Sample Flow**

-User: I want to reserve a table for 4

-Bot: Which section would you like to book

-- AC
-- Non-AC

-User: (Clicks on Button 1)

-Bot: When would you like to book a reservation?
-(We are only open from 7pm to 10pm)

-User: Are you open today?

-Bot: The restaurant is open each and every day.

-Bot: When would you like to book a reservation?
-(We are only open from 7pm to 10pm)

-User: At 8pm

-Bot: You have reserved 4 seats in our AC section for 8pm.
-Thanks!

 ## How it works